Solicitor & Avocat

 European sports law

 Benoît is recognised for his expertise in European sports law.
-He has acted in many of the leading sports cases of the last decade and has appeared as an expert before the Court of Arbitration for Sport (CAS).
+He has acted in many of the leading sports cases of the last decade and has appeared as a legal expert as well as counsel before the Court of Arbitration for Sport (CAS).